fenjalien/mdbook-typst-doc/readme.md

 # mdbook Typst Doc Preprocessor
-A preprocess for mdbook to aid in writing Typst documentation.
-This is currently still a work in progress and only public because it needs to be accessed from Github Actions for another repository.
+A preprocess for mdbook's html renderer to aid in writing Typst documentation.
+This is currently still a work in progress.

 ## Features
 - [x] Display Typst types as colored pills, like in the Typst documentation.
-- [ ] Typst code block:
+- [x] Typst code block:
-  - [ ] Highlighting
+  - [x] Highlighting
-  - [ ] Rendering
+  - [x] Rendering
-  - [ ] Examples (highlighting code and rendering)
+  - [x] Examples (highlighting code and rendering)
 - [ ] Parameter descriptions
 - [ ] Function definitions